clockworksoul/smudge/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/clockworksoul/smudge)](https://goreportcard.com/report/github.com/clockworksoul/smudge)

 ## Introduction
-Smudge is a minimalist Go implementation of the [SWIM](https://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) (Scalable Weakly-consistent Infection-style Membership) protocol for node membership, status dissemination, and failure detection developed at Cornell University by Motivala, et al. It isn't a distributed data store in its own right, but rather a framework intended to facilitate the construction of such systems.
+Smudge is a minimalist Go implementation of the [SWIM](https://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) (Scalable Weakly-consistent Infection-style Membership) protocol for cluster node membership, status dissemination, and failure detection developed at Cornell University by Motivala, et al. It isn't a distributed data store in its own right, but rather a framework intended to facilitate the construction of such systems.

+Smudge is distinct among SWIM implementations in that in addition to its membership status functions it also allows the transmission of broadcasts to all present healthy members containing a small amount (256 bytes) of arbitrary content.

 It was conceived with a space-sensitive systems (mobile, IOT, containers) in mind, and therefore was developed with a minimalist philosophy of doing a few things well.
 As such, its feature set is relatively small and limited to functionality around adding and removing nodes and detecting status changes on the cluster.